Sanketpatel521/blogging-platform-frontend/README.md

     2. usePostStore
         This store manages state-related to posts, including post creation, retrieval, updating, and deletion.

          - Features:
            - Post Actions:
                - createPost: Create a new post.
                - fetchPosts: Fetch the latest posts with pagination support.
                - updatePost: Update an existing post.
                - deletePost: Delete a post.
            - Pagination:
                  Manages state variables for pagination, such as the current page, page size, and whether there are more posts to fetch (hasMore).
            - Error Handling:
                  Handles errors related to post actions and provides error messages.
+      3. Blog Editor with Draft.js
+The Blogging Platform's frontend incorporates Draft.js, a powerful and extensible JavaScript library for building rich text editors.
+Draft.js is maintained by Facebook and provides a flexible framework for creating customizable and feature-rich text editing experiences.